VectorPrivacy/Vector-SDK/README.md

 The `Subscription` module contains functions for setting up event subscriptions, such as gift wrap events.

+### Crypto

+The `Crypto` module provides functions for generating encryption parameters and encrypting data using AES-256-GCM.

+### Upload

+The `Upload` module provides functions for uploading data to a NIP-96 server with progress tracking.

 ## Dependencies

 - `nostr_sdk`: The Nostr SDK for Rust, providing the core functionality for interacting with the Nostr protocol.
 - `url`: For handling URLs in metadata.
 - `tokio`: For asynchronous runtime.
+- `aes`: For AES encryption.
+- `aes_gcm`: For AES-GCM encryption.
+- `reqwest`: For HTTP requests.
+- `sha2`: For SHA-256 hashing.

 ## License